Years ago, my wife and I were faced with the difficult question of whether or not we should end our marriage.

 You might be emotionally detached from your marriage if things that used to upset you now seem mundane.

-For instance, your spouse did something that would usually make you angry, but at thing point, you simply just don’t care.
+For instance, your spouse did something that would usually make you angry, but at thing point, you don’t care.

-You’re indifferent and perhaps may have mentally and/or emotionally disconnected from the relationship.
+You may be indifferent and mentally and emotionally disconnected from the relationship.

 6. You Stop Confiding In Them